drakkar-lig/walt-python-packages/doc/walt/doc/md/image-build.md

 * `--sub-dir <path>`: after cloning the remote repository, change to the specified sub-directory.
 Thanks to this option, it is possible to manage the build files of several images in the same source repository.
+* `--file <path>`: specify the path of the Dockerfile to use.
+If not given, WALT will look for a file named `Dockerfile` or `ContainerFile` at the root of the remote repository (or local directory).
 * `--with-node <node-name>`: indicate which node will be used for executing the `RUN --on-node` directives the Dockerfile contains.
   The section below about "Diverting Dockerfile RUN commands to a real node"